abinarystar/bubble/README.md

 In `NativeImageRuntimeHintsRegistrar`, we can tell GraalVM to include classes, resources, etc. by registering it to `RuntimeHints`.
 In an ideal world, the maintainer of each library should provide their reachability metadata for GraalVM.
-However, since Velocity currently lacks required reachability metadata, we need to register it ourselves.
+However, since Velocity lacks required reachability metadata, we need to register it ourselves.

 There are two ways to do this: